 It is a hybrid species between pomelo (Citrus maxima) and mandarin (Citrus reticulata).
 It is believed to be originated in China, somewhere between South-western China and the Himalayas.

-Sweet orange tree is a small spiny tree of medium size, around 7-10 meters.
+The sweet orange tree is a small spiny tree of medium size, around 7-10 meters.
 The leaves are leathery and evergreen, often with narrow wings on the petioles.
 The shape f the leaves may vary from elliptical to oblong to oval.
-The flowers are white in colour, fragrant and are grow in clusters of upto 6.
+The flowers are white in colour, fragrant, and grow in clusters of up to 6.

-The many cultivars of sweet orange are are grouped into 4 major categories.
+The many cultivars of sweet orange are grouped into 4 major categories.